Xikinokun/FDX/README.md

 Also, added test app, can be used with NSubstitute(to check the flow) and IFixture(for dumb data) for each apps(API, Consumer, Application, Infrastucture) <br>
 Code contains minor duplication because of lack of the time.
 For instance - logger can be moved to extension method to reuse it. <br>
 <br>
-Thanks, it was good test task, i really enjoyed to do this. i learned a lot of things related with docker, rabbitmq(massTransit) when do test task.
+Thanks, it was a good test task, i really enjoyed to do this. i learned a lot of things related with docker, rabbitmq(massTransit) when do test task.